 Besides, it allows storing all related info in different tables.
 However, the procedure of JOIN operation lets you to compare it, execute questions across different tables and lead to minimising the data duplication chances.

-Coming to its compatibility, it works well with almost all operating systems, including Windows, Apple, Linux, UNIX, etc. Apart from that a wide range of storage engines are also supported by MySQL such as Merge, Blackhole, Memory, InnoDV, CSV, to name a few.
+Coming to its compatibility, it works well with almost all operating systems, including Windows, Apple, Linux, UNIX, etc. Apart from that, a wide range of storage engines are also supported by MySQL such as Merge, Blackhole, Memory, InnoDV, CSV, to name a few.

 Developed by 10gen, MongoDB is a well-liked document-oriented database.
-It helps in creating and storing documents in Binary JSON, BSON file format, as a result it supports all JS types of data.
+It helps in creating and storing documents in Binary JSON, BSON file format, as a result, it supports all JS types of data.
 The database is always applied for projects relating Node.js.
-Apart from this, JSON allows transferring of all the data between web apps and servers using format that can be easily read by human.
+Apart from this, JSON allows the transferring of all the data between web apps and servers using a format that can be easily read by a human.
 MongoDB can be considered as a better option in terms of offering greater reliability and efficiency when comes to the storage speed and capacity.

 On top of that, it allows the employment of dynamic schemas that abolish the requirement of pre-defining the structure such as value types and fields.

-Making comparison between MongoDB and MySQL is not a cake walk as both the systems are really useful in their own and their core differences inspire their initial approach and basic operations.
+Making a comparison between MongoDB and MySQL is not a cake walk as both the systems are really useful in their own and their core differences inspire their initial approach and basic operations.
 In general terms, both are open-source and can be approached easily.
-Along with that both the systems comes in commercial versions offering a plethora of additional features.
+Along with that, both the systems comes in commercial versions offering a plethora of additional features.
 However, the comparison between both is going for a while now.
 Let’s check out their advantages and disadvantages:

 After the acquisition of Oracle, reports regarding MySQL are not in favour.
 Where MongoDB is attracting its users with its simple and open viewpoint along with the helpful and collaborative community – MySQL is not getting much.
-According to the users, there is one more issue in the latter one that is the entire focus is on MariaDB development in conjunction with decline to acknowledge community patches as well as to offer sustainability plan.
-All such factors are pulling MySQL back, though it is still considered as go-to option for many companies around the world.
+According to the users, there is one more issue in the latter one that is the entire focus is on MariaDB development in conjunction with a decline to acknowledge community patches as well as to offer a sustainability plan.
+All such factors are pulling MySQL back, though it is still considered as a go-to option for many companies around the world.